macmixing/aibuddy/README.md

 ## System Prompts

 AI Buddy uses system prompts to guide the AI's behavior in different contexts.
-These prompts are defined in the `prompts_config.py` file and can be customized to change how the AI responds.
+These prompts are defined directly in the `config.py` file and can be customized to change how the AI responds.

 ### Available System Prompts